40 Projects You Can Get Done Over a Long Weekend

 An asphalt driveway can last almost 30 years.
 But you can’t achieve that long life span unless the driveway was installed properly and you perform regular maintenance, like filling cracks annually and driveway sealing when needed.
 It’s not a glamorous project, but it’s a must-do when you have some extra time.

 The mid-century modern movement in furniture has exploded in recent memory.
 With this Ikea Kallax hack, mimic a mid-century modern classic by turning a simple shelving unit on its side, wrapping it with plywood inside and out, and attaching legs.
-All told, our materials cost was about $250.

 Install a Simple Stone Path